Melissa has a bachelor's degree in geology, and is an ACI-certified field and lab technician at Froehling and Robertson.

 Both tests have been combined into one procedure to get the more accurate volumetric thickness, accounting for irregularities in shape from one side to the other, instead of measuring several sides and averaging those measurements.
 Since specific gravity has no units, it must be converted to density in order to do calculations that need units, so this procedure has you convert specific gravity to density using the unit weight of water at around 77 degrees Fahrenheit.

 Equipment You Will Need for ASTM D2726 and ASTM 3549

-- Scale – must be able to suspend the chain and cage from below, and display at least 4 significant figures.
-To create this suspended apparatus, you should have your scale on a shelf with a hole drilled in it that you can put the chain through, and put your water tank below it.
+- Scale – must be able to suspend the wire and cage from below, and display at least 4 significant figures.
+To create this suspended apparatus, you should have your scale on a shelf with a hole drilled in it that you can put the wire through, and put your water tank below it.
 See the picture below for an example setup.

-- Chain and cage apparatus – the cage must be large enough to contain the asphalt core, and be able to be suspended in a stable manner.
-The chain can be hooked onto opposite sides of the cage to keep it steady.
+- Wire and cage apparatus – the cage must be large enough to contain the asphalt core, and be able to be suspended in a stable manner.
+The wire chain must be thin and lightweight to create minimal disturbance in the water (we used fishing line for something thin but strong).
+The wire can be hooked or tied onto opposite sides of the cage to keep it steady.